 Why Employers Need a Return to Work Program

-A Return to Work (RTW) program provides a structured framework that supports your employees’ transition back to a normal or modified schedule following a workplace injury or illness.
+A Return to Work (RTW) policy provides a structured framework that supports your employees’ transition back to a normal or modified schedule following a workplace injury or illness.
 It offers clear but flexible procedures that can be easily adapted to the specific recovery needs of the injured worker.
 While the primary goal of a RTW program is to help employees resume their pre-injury responsibilities as quickly and safely as possible, they also serve as a guiding resource for your management team.

 An effective RTW program contains a variety of detailed policies that outline every step of the process, from reporting workplace accidents to consulting with an injured employee’s treating physician.
 Some of the core objectives of Return to Work programs include: